NasGenius/homework-05/README.md

     ** How can we use moment duration to compare time?

 ### This project has script features of:

 * Moment.js for local time, current time, and time conversion for individual hours
 * Appended text to HTML for hour time
-* If, if/else statement to compare time with the current time
+* Used "if/else" statement to compare time with the current time
 * Appended attributes for color current time
 * An event listener for the save buttons to save to local storage